kadyepley/project-one/README.md

 Kady: GitHub/Organization

 Everyone: Presentation
+#### **Target audience:**

+**Water utility companies** can benefit by analyzing how water consumption changes with temperature fluctuations.
+This helps them manage resources better and plan for different water demand in different seasons.

+**Local governments** can use the analysis of water consumption by pin code to identify areas with water scarcity or excessive usage.
+This helps them develop conservation programs, implement water-saving initiatives, and create fair policies for water distribution in the region

 #### **Research question 1:**
 Is there a relationship between average monthly water usage in Austin and temperature variation (2013-2017 data)?
 ##### **Results:**
+Calculations results: Correlation coefficient: 0.72 , pvalue: 2.8001668828740518e-08

-Based on the analysis of four years of data, we found a strong positive correlation (Correlation coefficient: 0.72) between average temperature and monthly water consumption.
+Based on the analysis and calculation of four years of data, as well as the scatter plots with regression lines generated using this data, we found a strong positive correlation (Correlation coefficient: 0.72) between average temperature and monthly water consumption.
 This indicates that as the average temperature increases, the monthly water consumption tends to increase as well.

 Additionally, the extremely low p-value (2.8001668828740518e-08) suggests strong evidence against the null hypothesis.
 Therefore, we reject the null hypothesis and accept the alternative hypothesis.
 The observed correlation is statistically significant.

-By analyzing the box plot, we observed that the median water consumption increases as the temperature ranges become higher.
+By analyzing the box plot, we observed that the average water consumption increases as the temperature ranges become higher.
 This suggests a positive linear relationship between temperature and water consumption
 ##### **Conclusion:**
 Based on the analysis, we can conclude that as the average temperature rises, we can expect an increase in monthly water consumption.
 This relationship is unlikely to be a coincidence.
 ##### Limitations: